PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 We earn a commission, at no additional cost to you.

-The powder-coated steel frame survived our saltwater exposure test better than expected.
-After deliberately leaving it unwashed for two weeks post-beach trip, we found zero rust spots.
+The powder-coated steel frame handled saltwater exposure far better than expected.
+We left it unwashed for two weeks after a beach launch and saw zero rust blooms.
+Long-term coastal owners will appreciate that.

 BUDGET PICK